 Transplant shock in plants is almost unavoidable.
-Let’s face it, plants were not designed to be moved from place to place and when we humans do this to them, so it is bound to cause some problems.
-But there are a few things to know about how to avoid transplant shock and cure plant transplant shock after it has occurred.
+Let’s face it, plants were not designed to be moved from place to place, and when we humans do this to them, it is bound to cause some problems.
+But, there are a few things to know about how to avoid transplant shock and cure plant transplant shock after it has occurred.
 Let’s look at these.

 How to Avoid Transplant Shock

 Disturb the roots as little as possible – Unless the plant is root bound, you should do as little as possible to the rootball when moving the plant from one location to the next.
 Do not shake the dirt off, bump the rootball or rough up the roots.

 Bring as much of the roots as possible – Along the same lines as the tip above for plant preparation, preventing shock means when digging up the plant, make sure as much of the roots as possible is brought up with the plant.
 The more roots that come with the plant, the less likely transplant shock in plants will set in.

 Water thoroughly after transplanting – An important transplant shock preventer is to make sure that your plant receives plenty of water after you move the plant.
 This is a good way how to avoid transplant shock and will help the plant settle in to its new location.

 Always make sure the rootball stays moist when transplanting – For this transplant shock preventer when moving the plant, make sure that the rootball stays moist in-between locations.
 If the rootball dries out at all, the roots in the dry area will get damaged.

 While there is no sure-fire way to cure plant transplant shock, there are things you can do to minimize the transplant shock in plants.